ceilingtilefan/Estrogen3/README.md

 # Estrogen
 This is a fork and parody of [flameaway/RemoveConfidential](https://github.com/flameaway/RemoveConfidential/).
+Nothing substantial is owned by me.

 ## Usage
 This repository is meant to be used as an alternative to building with a computer.
 If you want to build this tweak for yourself, fork the repository and enable workflows in your forks 'Actions' tab.
 Change 'meow i love femboys :3' to a custom text of yours inside of `Tweak.x`, and commit the changes.
 Assuming Theos actually installs, a release will be made with your custom text.